pmem/pmem.github.io/content/memkind/manpages/hbwmalloc.3.md

 Interfaces for obtaining 2MB (HUGETLB) memory need allocated huge pages in the kernel’s huge page pool.

 HUGETLB (huge pages)
-:   Current number of "persistent" huge pages can be read from */proc/sys/vm/nr_hugepages* file.
-Proposed way of setting hugepages is: `sudo sysctl vm.nr_hugepages=<number_of_hugepages>`.
+:   Current number of "persistent" huge pages can be read from the */proc/sys/vm/nr_hugepages* file.
+The proposed way of setting hugepages is: `sudo sysctl vm.nr_hugepages=<number_of_hugepages>`.
 More information can be found here: https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt

 ## KNOWN ISSUES ##